 As of July 1, 2021, all occupancy restrictions in the state of New Mexico have been lifted, and all businesses in the state may operate at 100% capacity.

 Beginning August 20, 2021, the state of New Mexico has issued a new public health order that requires individuals to wear face masks in indoor public spaces, except while eating or drinking.
 The requirement is designed to combat rising rates of COVID-19 infections and hospitalizations in the state and across the nation.

 The indoor mask requirement applies to all individuals who are aged 2 and older, regardless of their vaccination status.

 The health and safety of our community is of the highest priority.
 Travelers are encouraged to always exercise healthy travel habits and to follow guidance issued by official sources of public health information.

 If you suspect you may have COVID-19, call the New Mexico Department of Health (NMDOH) at (505) 827-0006.
 Please visit the New Mexico Department of Health COVID-19 website for details on indications and symptoms: http://cv.nmhealth.org/.

 For additional information and resources, call the NMDOH Coronavirus Hotline at 855-600-3453.

 As sovereign nations, New Mexico’s Tribes, Pueblos and Nations have discretion to operate according to different reopening guidelines should they choose to do so.
 Currently the Taos Pueblo is closed to visitors.
 Please visit taospueblo.com for up-to-date information.

-If you have further questions, don’t hesitate to leave a message or call between the hours of 8am and 5pm, Monday thru Friday to speak to an information specialist.
+If you have questions concerning travel to Taos, call between the hours of 8am and 5pm, Monday thru Friday to speak to an information specialist or leave a message and we’ll get back to you as soon as possible.
 1-800-732-8267

 For updates on events scheduled in Taos, view our events calendar.